Smart Manufacturing and Lean Systems Research Group

 Dr. Ahad Ali, Faculty

-Dr. Ahad Ali is an Assistant Professor, and Director of Master of Science in Industrial Engineering in the A. Leon Linton Department of Mechanical Engineering at the Lawrence Technological University, Southfield, Michigan, USA.
+Dr. Ahad Ali is an Associate Professor and Director of Bachelor of Science in Industrial and Operations Engineering (BSIOE) and Master of Science in Industrial Engineering Programs in the A. Leon Linton Department of Mechanical Engineering at the Lawrence Technological University, Southfield, Michigan, USA.
 He earned B.S. in Mechanical Engineering from Bangladesh Institute of Technology, Khulna, Masters in Systems and Engineering Management from Nanyang Technological University, Singapore and PhD in Industrial Engineering from University of Wisconsin-Milwaukee.
 Dr. Ali was Assistant Professor in Industrial Engineering at the University of Puerto Rico - Mayaguez, Visiting Assistant Professor in Mechanical, Industrial and Manufacturing Engineering at the University of Toledo, and Lecturer in Mechanical Engineering at the Bangladesh Institute of Technology, Khulna.
 He has published numerous journal and conference papers.
 Dr Ali has done research projects with Chrysler, Ford, DTE Energy, Delphi Automotive System, GE Medical Systems, Harley-Davidson Motor Company, International Truck and Engine Corporation, National/Panasonic Electronics, and Rockwell Automation.
 His research interests include manufacturing systems, modeling and simulation, optimization, reliability, scheduling and planning, artificial intelligence, predictive maintenance, e-manufacturing, supply chain, healthcare and lean manufacturing.
 He is member of IIE, INFORMS, SME and IEEE.
 Dr. Ali has initiated Smart Manufacturing and Lean Systems Research Group.
 He formerly was president of the IIE Lean Division.
 Dr. Ali has been chair of the IIE Lean Student Paper Competition since 2007.
 He is the conference chair for IEOM Conference and editor-in-chief of International Journal of Industrial Engineering and Operations Management – A Journal of IEOM Forum.

 Dr. Daw Alwerfalli, Faculty